The Admission of Students

 Advanced Standing for Entering First-Year Students

-Bates courses each carry 1 course credit, with the exception of some applied music and dance courses and performance-based courses, which carry 0.5 course credit.
-Students who enter as first-year students must earn at least 28 Bates credits, not including courses taken in the Short Term, in order to be awarded a Bates degree.
-With a total of 32 course credits required for the degree, (not including Short Term courses) up to 4 non-Bates credits may be applied toward the total.
+Bates courses each carry 1 course credit, with the exception of Short Term courses, some applied music and dance courses and performance-based courses, which carry 0.5 course credit.
+Students who enter as first-year students must earn at least 28 Bates credits, in order to be awarded a Bates degree.
+With a total of 32 course credits required for the degree, up to 4 non-Bates credits may be applied toward the total.
 Advanced Placement, International Baccalaureate, A-Level Examination, and transfer credits are all considered non-Bates credits and may not exceed 4 credits in total.

 Advanced Placement.
 Bates participates in the Advanced Placement (AP) Program of the College Entrance Examination Board.
 Credit is awarded only upon receipt of official scores from The College Board.
 A student who achieves a score of 4 or 5 on an Advanced Placement examination given by the Educational Testing Service may be granted 2 course credits, or 1 course credit in the case of AP courses covering the equivalent of one semester of college work.
 A student achieving a score of 3 on an examination covering the equivalent of 2 semesters of college work may be granted 1 course credit.
 No credit is granted for a score of 3 on an examination covering the equivalent of 1 semester of college work.
 A maximum of 4 non-Bates credits, including Advanced Placement credit, may be applied to the Bates academic record.
 Credit equivalencies may be viewed on the registrar's website (bates.edu/registrar/academic-record/non-bates-credit/ap-equivalent-chart/).